Skip to content

 Now when a developer asks AI: “Should I use Prisma or Drizzle?”
 AI reads ADR-003 and explains the decision.

-Let’s walk through how a real startup uses Cortex TMS.
+Let’s walk through how a startup might use Cortex TMS.

 Company: TaskFlow (project management SaaS) Team Size: 10 engineers, 2 designers, 1 PM Stage: Series A, 500 paying customers Tech Stack: Next.js, PostgreSQL, Vercel